thommahoney/dsk-eel/README.md

 ![Dome Diagram](./docs/dome-diagram.png)

-This diagram is the above diagram with only the "B" length segments drawn.
+The following diagram is the above diagram with only the "B" length segments drawn.
 The colors are changed to help conceptualize how the Eel game is modeled.

-Note: This modeling doesn't necessarily match the way the lights are wired up and may need to change later.
+Note: This modeling matches the way the lights are wired up.

-Each of the 5 dome sections are colored separately (Blue, Green, Red, Pink, Orange).
-All sections have 10 segments each except for the Orange section which has 9 segments.
+Each of the 5 dome sections are colored separately (Blue, Red, Purple, Yellow, Green).
+All sections have 10 segments each except for the Blue door section which has only 9 segments.

 Note that these colors are just for conceptualization and modeling but aren't otherwise meaningful.